-Banks - Cashpoints compatible with international banking networks are available in most towns, as well as airports and other spots.
-Those banks that still exchange foreign currencies will always charge a transaction fee, so withdrawing money from an ATM usually represents the most logical means of obtaining euros other than bringing euros with you.
-You can use a UK debit card, using the same pin number you use in the UK, to withdrawn cash.
+Banks - Cashpoints compatible with international banking networks are located in all towns and cities, as well as airports and other spots.
+Those banks that still exchange foreign currencies into local money will always charge a transaction fee, so withdrawing money from an ATM usually represents the most logical means of obtaining euros other than bringing euros with you from the UK.